-By Janet Tooke, VP Strategy Group, and Nancy Wheeler, Strategic Consultant
+By Janet Tooke, VP Strategy Group

 In Part 1 of our series on Market Ranking for Expansion, we explored the first three steps: defining objectives and constraints, selecting markets to be ranked and identifying variables.
 Now, let’s take a look at the final steps.

 4. Compile Variable Data

 Depending on the variables you’ve identified to meet your defined objective, you will need to find a data source for each market selected.
 Kalibrate has Market Study data — including competitor brand counts, volumes and attribute information with more than 70 variables for each site.
 This data can be compiled at the brand level to establish the competitive landscape, or compiled for the top market share leaders to assess any barriers to market entry; this will all depend on the overall objective of the market ranking analysis.